 Works with FLIR ONE Pro cameras and Android 13 or later.

-JC Thermal Master is a powerful project-based Android application designed for professional thermal imaging.
+JC Thermal Master is a powerful, project-based Android application designed for professional thermal imaging and analysis.

 Demo and Pro versions:

-The Demo version includes all features with three limits:
+The Demo version includes all functions with the following limits:

 Professional-grade thermal imaging, anywhere.

-Whether you’re a technician, inspector, or simply curious, JC Thermal Master delivers advanced features and clear reporting tools.
+Whether you’re a technician, inspector, or enthusiast, JC Thermal Master provides advanced analysis, precise temperature data, and professional documentation tools.

-Keep your projects secure, view them anywhere, and take control of your thermal imaging workflow.
+Keep your projects secure, view them anywhere, and take full control of your thermal imaging workflow.

 Legal notice:

-The app communicates with FLIR ONE cameras using official FLIR SDKs.
+The application communicates with FLIR ONE cameras using official FLIR SDKs.

-Based on our implementation, these SDKs operate entirely on-device and do not transmit images or metadata to FLIR or any third party.
+These SDKs operate entirely on-device and do not transmit images or metadata to FLIR or third parties.

-JC Thermal Master does not include advertising, analytics, or crash-reporting services that collect personal data.
+JC Thermal Master does not include advertising, analytics, or cloud-based data collection.

 FLIR and FLIR ONE are trademarks of Teledyne FLIR, LLC.